 The chrysalis has been black for nearly a day and this Monarch butterfly is about to eclose (which means emerge from its chrysalis).

-Your first time watching an adult Monarch emerge from its chrysalis (eclose) is a magical experience for children and adults alike!
+Your first time watching an adult monarch emerge from its chrysalis (eclose) is a magical experience for children and adults alike!
 After emergence, it will take 3-4 hours for its wings to properly dry.

-Duration: An adult Monarch butterfly will live anywhere between 4 weeks and 8 months, depending on what generation it falls in.
+Duration: An adult monarch butterfly will live anywhere between 4 weeks and 8 months, depending on what generation it falls in.
 (Remember the “super generation” lives much longer than earlier generations.)

 On the bottom of the enclosure, we place:

-Setting up our RESTCLOUD Monarch butterfly enclosure.
+Setting up our RESTCLOUD monarch butterfly enclosure.
 Foil in the bottom with paper towels on top.
 We keep a butterfly clip (unrelated to actual butterflies) on the top right of the door opening to hold the flap back while it’s open.

 Each milkweed leaf in the photo above has a Monarch butterfly egg attached to it.
 Can you spot them?

 Very carefully gather the eggs and YOUNG caterpillars – the smaller, the more delicate.
 This often means cutting/pinching off entire leaves so as not to crush the eggs or small caterpillars.
-Larger caterpillars can be carefully removed from the plant by hand without injuring them.
+Place the eggs and caterpillars into a breathable container.

 If you want to eliminate the possibility of having any tachinid flies, only gather eggs, not caterpillars.

-How many Monarch caterpillars should you raise?
+How many monarch caterpillars should you raise?

 When gathering milkweed as food for your indoor caterpillars, it’s critically important to make sure you’re not bringing predators or diseases into your indoor cage/habitat.